 Susan Cadogan – Nice ‘n’ Easy

-impressed by Anne Cadogan’s voice, Lee Perry starts recording with the young singer, also renaming her Susan.
-In the upcoming year, her hit Hurt So Good stayed in the top-5 of the UK Single Chart for 12 weeks (1975, Upsetter / Re: Trojan Records)
+Impressed by Anne Cadogan’s voice, Lee Perry begins recording with the young singer and gives her the new name Susan.
+The following year, her hit Hurt So Good remains in the top 5 of the British singles charts for twelve weeks.
+(1975, Upsetter / Re: Trojan Records)

 Lee Perry & The Upsetters – Kojak